PanJan44/mapacen.pl/README.md

 ![paging](https://i.postimg.cc/gJBB3Dhn/zmiana-Strony.png)

 If an administrator is logged in, there are new features available.
 They can remove a comment or ban an user.
-Banned user cannot comment or like an offer.
+Banned user cannot comment on or like an offer and their all comments are deleted.

 ![delete_comment_by_admin](https://i.postimg.cc/vTh7W8kX/admin-Usuwanie-Komentarza-IBlokowanie.png)